 Availability: Tour operates daily, except for Christmas Day and ANZAC Day

-Departure time: Ferries to meet this tour depart Auckland on the hour from 9.00am – 4.00pm daily.
+Departure time: Ferries to meet this tour depart Auckland every 30 minutes from 9.00am – 4.00pm daily.
 Tours start: at 10.00am from Matiatia and run every 60 minutes until the last drop off at Matiatia is at 6.30pm.

 *Family is two adults and up to two children.